lordnate1992/ELK-Project-1/README.md

 * Beats in Use
 * Machines Being Monitored
 * How to Use the Ansible Build

-* Description of the Topology
-* The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting attacks to the network.
 If a server becomes unavailable, or is down for updates, services can still continue.
 The advantage to using a jumpbox is that only it can access the Virtual Network using SSH.